-Firstly our hearts go out to those in Christchurch who have had to endure the earthquakes and aftershocks of recent time.
-Many of our staff have family in Christchurch and we have been hearing first hand the events of 22nd February and the flow on effects from this major earthquake.
+Firstly our hearts go out to those in Christchurch who have had to endure the earthquakes and aftershocks of recent times.
+Many of our staff have family in Christchurch and we have been hearing first hand the events of 22nd February and the flow-on effects from this major earthquake.

-With Christchurch being the second largest city in New Zealand we are aware that many of our clients are based in Christchurch, have investments or business interests in Christchurch.
-Here at GRA we thought it would be useful if we can assist you, find below a brief guide of financial matters that you may want to consider.
+With Christchurch being the second largest city in New Zealand, we are aware that many of our clients are based in Christchurch, or have investments or business interests in Christchurch.
+Here at GRA we thought it would be useful if we can assist you with the brief guide below of financial matters that you may want to consider.